 Frequently Asked Questions about the Alabai Dog

-• Is the Alabai dog aggressive?
-No, not by nature.
-It’s protective but balanced when well-trained and socialized.
+- Is the Alabai dog aggressive?
+No. It is naturally protective but balanced and stable when properly trained.

-• How long does an Alabai dog live?
-Between 12 and 15 years on average.
+- How long does an Alabai dog live?
+On average, between 12 and 15 years.

-• Is the Alabai a good family dog?
-Yes, for experienced owners who understand large, independent breeds.
+- Is the Alabai a good family dog?
+Yes, for experienced owners who understand large guardian breeds.

-• What is the origin of the Alabai?
-The breed originated from Central Asia and has been used for thousands of years as a livestock guardian.
+- What is the origin of the Alabai?
+Central Asia, where it has guarded livestock for thousands of years.

-In summary: The Alabai (Central Asian Shepherd Dog) combines strength, loyalty, and centuries of history into one remarkable guardian breed.
-With proper training, care, and respect, this ancient dog remains one of the world’s most dependable protectors.
+In summary: The Alabai (Central Asian Shepherd Dog) is a living symbol of strength, independence, and ancient working heritage.
+With proper training, space, and respect, this legendary guardian remains one of the world’s most reliable and formidable protectors.